ts-dangelo/sediment-evolution/README.md

 Takes the gene cluster amino acid and nucelotide fasta files, creates codon aware nucleotide alignments, gene trees with iqtree and runs evolutionary tests using several tools in the HyPhy package

+## Accessory Scripts

+### samtools_depth_calc.sh
+using samtools depth to calculate mean depth and coverage to filter MMDB samples

+### filter_95_bam.py
+use pysam to parse MD tags in bam file to filter out reads ~<95% identity from MMDB reads maps to SAGs to improve assembly quality

+### copy_sc_gene_clusters.py
+identify gene clusters that are single-copy

+### make_ffns.py
+make gene cluster nucleotide fasta files using amino acid fasta file headers from mmseqs

 ## Metadata files

+### bt2_95id_10x-AM-917-D13-mean_coverage_samples.txt:
+Samples from MMDB_samplex that had greater than 10X coverage to SAG AM-917-D13.
+These samples were focused on for read-mapping and binning analysese. calculations perfomed by samtools_depth_calc.sh

 ### MMDB_samples.txt:
 Marine Metagenome Database metadatafile describing the samples downloaded (displayed in Figure 1#)

-### bt2_95id_10x-AM-917-D13-mean_coverage_samples.txt:
+### samplesheet.csv
-Samples from MMDB_samplex that had greater than 10X coverage to SAG AM-917-D13.
-These samples were focused on for read-mappiung and binning analysese.
-	calculations perfomed by samtools_depth_calc.sh
+Sample sheet input for running nf-core/mag